pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

 1. Navigate to the [**Data Service**](https://tidbcloud.com/console/data-service) page of your project.
 2. In the left pane, click the name of your target Data App to view its endpoints.
 3. Locate the endpoint you want to deploy, click the endpoint name to view its details, and then click **Deploy** in the upper-right corner.
+4. If **Review Draft** is enabled for your Data App, a dialog is displayed for you to review the changes you made.
+You can choose whether to discard the changes based on the review.

-4. Click **Deploy** to confirm the deployment.
+5. Click **Deploy** to confirm the deployment.
 You will get the **Endpoint has been deployed** prompt if the endpoint is successfully deployed.

     On the right pane of the endpoint details page, you can click the **Deployments** tab to view the deployed history.